 You Will Need

 Stand your compost bin directly on the soil – worms and other micro-organisms will speed up the composting process.
-Find out which compost bin is best for you.
 Chicken wire at the base will keep rodents out.
-Add an equal mix of green and brown materials (see our guide below).
+Add an equal mix of green and brown materials.

 When the mixture turns brown and crumbly and slightly sweet smelling, the process is complete.
 This will take around six months if the heap has been turned regularly, but can take much longer.